usnistgov/800-63-3/sp800-63c/sec4_federation.md

 A proxied federation model can provide several benefits.
 Federation proxies can simplify technical integration between the RP and IdP by providing a common interface for integration.
 Additionally, to the extent a proxy effectively blinds the RP and IdP from each other, it can provide some business confidentiality for organizations that want to guard their subscriber lists from each other.
 Proxies can also mitigate some of the privacy risks of federation described in Section 4.2 below.

-See [section 9.5](#blinding) for further information on blinding techniques, their uses, and limitations.
+See [Section 9.5](#blinding) for further information on blinding techniques, their uses, and limitations.

 #### 4.1.5. <a name="runtime-decisions"></a>Runtime Decisions